-A USB-C Power Delivery Sink based on the Cypress CYPD3177 USB PD ControllerDesigned by Pier 42 in Canada
+A USB-C Power Delivery Sink ( Trigger / Decoy ) based on the Cypress CYPD3177 USB PD ControllerDesigned by Pier 42 in Canada

 Due to the current global situation, I cannot ship to countries where Canada Post has suspended service.
-Also I am only shipping tracked and insured parcels to add security for the buyer and seller.
+I recommend shipping tracked and insured parcels to add security for the buyer and seller.

 I wanted to provide small form factor, easy to use, no software involved solution.